jhu-dvrk/dvrk-readthedocs/docs/pages/configuration/calibration/Classic/potentiometers.rst

 .. code-block:: bash

    # In directory <my-config-dir>
-   rosrun dvrk_robot dvrk_calibrate_potentiometers.py -t scales -a PSM2 -c sawRobotIO1394-PSM2-00000.xml
+   rosrun dvrk_python dvrk_calibrate_potentiometers.py -t scales -a PSM2 -c sawRobotIO1394-PSM2-00000.xml

 Make sure you use the same ``sawRobotIO1394-XXX-00000.xml`` for the calibration script and the console application!
 The file name can be